AGProjects/sylkrtc.js/README.md

 #### Call.localIdentity

-Getter property which returns the local identity URI (SIP URI).
+Getter property which returns the local identity.
+(See the `Identity` object).

 #### Call.remoteIdentity

-Getter property which returns the remote identity URI (SIP URI).
+Getter property which returns the remote identity.
+(See the `Identity` object).

+### Identity

+Object representing the identity of the caller / callee.

+#### Identity.uri

+SIP URI, without the 'sip:' prefix.

+#### Identity.displayName

+Display name assiciated with the identity.
+Set to '' if absent.

+#### Identity.toString()

+Function returning a string representation of the identity.
+It can take 2 forms depending on the availability of the display name: 'bob@biloxi.com' or 'Bob <bob@biloxi.com>'.

 ## License